jundalisay/sp/content/en/superphysics/principles/chapter-09c.md

 7 | Crown |

 Each chakra lets a specific range of propensities flow through from potentiality to actuality.
+The mixing and variation of these propensities lead to the different feelings of humans.

 Chakra | Propensities
 --- | ---
-Base |
-Sex |
-Navel |
-Heart |
+Base | survival, security, materialism, sensual desires Sex | Affection, Pitilessness, All-destructiveness, Delusion, Despising oneself, Suspicion Navel | Spiritual ignorance, Thirst, Jealousy, Treachery, Shame, Fear, Disgust, Delusion, Foolishness, Sadness Heart | Hope, Anxiety, Effort, Indecision, Repentance, Possessiveness, Impartiality, Arrogance, Discrimination, Deflation, Lamentation, Fraudulence
-Throat |
+Throat | Purification, expression, creativity
-Third Eye |
+Third Eye | Intuition, command, insight
-Crown |
+Crown | Liberation, transcendence

+These chakras are the intersection between the human oversoul and the individual soul.

+The differences in range of feelings and expression of different species is based on the differences in the oversoul of each species.

+Similarly, the similarities in the feelings among all humans is from the human species being a single oversoul.

+The differences in each person is due to the individual soul.